April 1, 2021

-- Students submitting abstracts for CRWAD Presentation Awards
+- Students submitting abstracts for CRWAD Student Awards Deadline

-- Presenters submitting abstracts as a requirement for Project Directors Meeting of USDA funded research.
+- Deadline for Presenters submitting abstracts as a requirement for Project Directors Meeting of USDA funded research.

-- Deadline for Submission of Late-Breaking CRWAD Abstracts
+- Deadline for Submission of Late-Breaking CRWAD Abstracts- Poster and Remote Presentations only

 - Presenters can give no more than two presentations.
 There is no limit to the number of abstracts on which a person can be listed as an author.

-- Presenters must register for the CRWAD 2020 conference at the time that abstracts are submitted.
-Abstracts will not be scheduled for presentation unless the presenter has paid registration fees before November 2.
+- Presenters must register for the CRWAD 2021 conference at the time that abstracts are submitted.
+Abstracts will not be scheduled for presentation unless the presenter has paid registration fees.
 Registration for the Conference can be completed HERE.
 Authors submitting abstracts should be aware that CRWAD has a high rate of abstract acceptance, and should plan to register for CRWAD and/or Partner Organization meetings in order to present a submitted abstract.
-However, if you register for the CRWAD 2020 and your abstract is not accepted, your registration fees will be refunded upon request, subject to the Conference Refund Policy.
+However, if you register for the CRWAD 2021 and your abstract is not accepted, your registration fees will be refunded upon request, subject to the Conference Refund Policy.
 Please contact us at CRWADinfo@gmail.com if you would like to submit an abstract but logistical or financial difficulties prevent you from registering at the time of abstract submission.
-Please see the CRWAD COVID-19 Statement and the description for Remote Participation options for CRWAD 2020 if you are concerned about your ability to present on-site.
+Please see the CRWAD COVID-19 Statement and the description for Remote Participation options for CRWAD 2021 if you are concerned about your ability to present on-site.

 Student Award Deadline